What is a diode

 pn junction diodes are the most common type of diode, and come in a wide range of products, from general-purpose types to high-voltage and high-frequency types.
 A slightly more unusual type is the fast recovery diode (FRD), which has improved reverse recovery time.

-As explained at the beginning, diodes pass current in only one direction, but if a large voltage is applied in the reverse direction, a continuous current will suddenly flow at a certain voltage.
 This phenomenon is called Zener breakdown or avalanche breakdown.
-This phenomenon is called Zener breakdown or avalanche breakdown.
-This behavior in ordinary diodes leads to deterioration and destruction, but Zener diodes are designed to utilize this phenomenon.
+This behavior in ordinary diodes leads to deterioration and destruction, but Zener diodes are specially designed to utilize this phenomenon.

 Zener diodes are known as constant-voltage diodes, but in recent years they have often been used for protection against electrostatic discharge (ESD).
 In particular, Zener diodes that specialize in ESD protection performance are called ESD protection diodes.
 We offer products that are suitable for various situations, such as high frequency and power sources.